-Robots will be required to pass a safety inspection (on site, at the Competition) in order to be judged and have access to the playing field.
-During the certification, the electrical power circuit will be inspected for its integrity.
+Robots will be required to pass a safety inspection (on-site, at the Competition) in order to be judged and have access to the playing field.
+During the certification, the electrical power circuit, and if present, the pneumatic circuit, will be inspected for their integrity.
 If parts are protected inside boxes, the boxes will need to be opened during certification.
 Should any part of the circuit be inaccessible, the robot will not be certified.
 Refer to the certification criteria at the end of this section.